robertschaedler3/Fe2O3/README.md

 Learn Rust and become fully *oxidized*!

-This is the starting point for the Learn Innovate Tinker (LIT) project to learn Rust and create your very own compression algorithm for _oxidizing_ files.
+This is the starting point for the Learn Innovate Tinker (LIT) project to learn Rust and create your very own cipher decoder.
 This repository contains a collection of Rust code samples and exercises to help you learn the language and get started.

 1. [Getting started](#getting-started)
 1. [Learn](#learn)